ejohane/scribe/architecture/decision_5_engine_lifecycle.md

 ---

-# 10. Final Definition
+# 11. Final Definition

-**Decision 5 defines how Scribe's engine initializes, loads the vault, indexes notes, updates its in-memory structures, and exposes its capabilities via IPC.** The main process is the authoritative host for domain logic, while the renderer remains a pure UI layer.
+**Decision 5 defines how Scribe's engine initializes, loads the vault, indexes notes, updates its in-memory structures, manages auto-updates, and exposes its capabilities via IPC.** The main process is the authoritative host for domain logic, while the renderer remains a pure UI layer.

-This lifecycle ensures that Scribe is fast, robust, and scalable for future enhancements.
+This lifecycle ensures that Scribe is fast, robust, secure (via automatic updates), and scalable for future enhancements.